Classical and Quantum Electrodynamics Concept Based on Maxwell Equations' Symmetry: Conclusions

 Invariants for EM-field, consisting of dually symmetric parts, for both the cases of dual symmetry and hyperbolic dual symmetry are found.
 It is concluded, that Maxwell equations with all quaternion vector and scalar variables give concrete connection between dual and gauge symmetries of EM-field.

-The example of free classical and quantized cavity EM-field is considered.
-It is shown, that the same physical conserving quantity corresponds to both dual and hyperbolic dual symmetry of Maxwell equations.
-It is spin in general case and spirality in the geometry choosed, when vector $\vec{E}$ is directed along absciss axis, $\vec{H}$ is directed along ordinate axis in $(\vec{E}, \vec{H})$ functional space.
+It is shown, that there exists physical conserving quantity, which is simultaneously invariant under both Rainich dual and additional hyperbolic dual symmetry transformation of Maxwell equations.
+It is spin in general case and spirality in the geometry, when vector $\vec{E}$ is directed along abscissa axis,and $\vec{H}$ is directed along ordinate axis in $(\vec{E}, \vec{H})$ functional space.
+It is additional proof for quaternion four component structure of EM-field to be a single whole.
 Spin takes on special leading significance among the physical characteristics of EM-field, since the only spin (spirality in the geometry considered) combine two subsystems of photon fields, which have definite $P$-parity (even and uneven) with the subsystem of two fields, which have definite $t$-parity (also even and uneven) into one system.
-It is considered to be the proof for four component structure of EM-field to be a single whole, that is, it is the confirmation along with the possibility of the representation of EM-field in four component quaternion form, given by (\ref{eq5abcce}), (\ref{eq6bcdde}), (\ref{eq7abccde}), (\ref{eq8abccde}), the necessity of given representation.
+It is considered to be the proof for four component structure of EM-field to be a single whole, that is, it is the confirmation along with the possibility of the representation of EM-field in four component quaternion form, given by (\ref{eq5abcce}), (\ref{eq6bcdde}), (\ref{eq7abccde}), (\ref{eq8abccde})[sufficient condition], the necessity of given representation.
 It extends the overview on the nature of EM-field itself.
-It seems to be remarkable, that given result on the special leading significance of spin is in agreement with result in \cite{D_Yearchuck_A_Dovlatova}, where was shown, that spin is quaternion vector of the state in Hilbert space, defined under ring of quaternions, of any quantum system (in the frame of the chain model considered) interacting with EM-field.
+It seems to be remarkable, that given result on the special leading significance of spin is in agreement with result in \cite{D_Yearchuck_A_Dovlatova}, where was shown, that spin is quaternion vector of the state in Hilbert space, defined under ring of quaternions, of any quantum system (wthin the frame of the chain model considered) interacting with EM-field.

+The connection between symmetry of dynamical systems, in particular, between gauge symmetry and analytical properties of quantities, which are invariant under corresponding symmetry qroup has been established.
+For example, the analicity of complex-valued function $Q(z)$ = $Q_1(z) + iQ_2(z)$ of complex variable $z = \vec{r} + ict$, representing itself the complex charge of EM-field is proved.

+The main postulate of quantum mechanics: "To any mechanical quantity can be set up in the correspondence the Hermitian matrix by quantization" was proved.